Petaluma company looks to capitalize on ice market for craft cocktails

 “This ice … can really transform your experience from a nice tasting beverage to a beautiful, beautiful tasting beverage which you enjoy much more,” said Todd Stevenson, Abstract Ice founder and chief executive officer.
 “It’s a simple pleasure of beauty in your life to have something really nice and very affordable.”

 Stevenson showed off the product Tuesday at Wilibees Wine & Spirits in Santa Rosa where Abstract Ice has its own display freezer.
-The ice must be tempered for at least four minutes at room temperature to ensure it doesn’t crack when liquids are poured over because the attraction of the product is being able to see clearly through the glass.
+The ice must be tempered for up to three minutes at room temperature to ensure it doesn’t crack when liquids are poured over because the attraction of the product is being able to see clearly through the glass.

 Stevenson placed a wine list underneath that could be easily read through the ice.